lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 infrastructure (the "platform", e.g., in {{class-Fx}}) and its anticipated usage (e.g., in {{class-Ix}}).

-{{devclass}} defines a number of interesting classes ("class-N") of constrained nodes focusing on relevant combinations of the first two constraints.
+{{devclass}} defines a number of interesting classes ("class-N" for a range of numbers N) of constrained nodes focusing on relevant combinations of the first two constraints.
 With respect to available power, {{RFC6606}} distinguishes "power-affluent" nodes (mains-powered or regularly recharged) from "power-constrained nodes" that draw their power from primary batteries